spcourse/sp2/10 Complexity/tuples/10 tuples.md

 different things together in one structure.
 There is one other important application of tuples which we haven't discussed yet; **hashing**.
 Hashing is the underlying magic that makes dictionaries so efficient.
-In the previous video we talked about the fact that searching for keys in dictionaries was actually a constant time $$O(1)$$ operation.
+In the previous text we talked about the fact that searching for keys in dictionaries was actually a constant time $$O(1)$$ operation.
 Dictionaries achieve this by a process called *hashing* of the key, which is some computation that tells the computer where in the dictionary to look for the key.
 Hashing is only